ArashAh/python_workshop/README.md

     }
 }
 ```
-See official [documentation](https://code.visualstudio.com/docs/python/formatting) for more details
+  - See official [documentation](https://code.visualstudio.com/docs/python/formatting) for more details

-2 **Linting python in VS Code (minor)**
+2. **Linting python in VS Code**

-Checks code for semantic and stylistic problems.
+  - Checks code for semantic and stylistic problems.

-`Ctrl + shift + M`: open tab with list of “problems”
+  - To open tab with list of “problems” press: `Ctrl + shift + M`:

-Note: Unlike a formatter, in VS Code, this is by default activated  for *all* python files.
+  - Note: Unlike a formatter, in VS Code, this is by default activated  for *all* python files.
 Need to manually turn it off if not desired.

 3. **Debugging in VS Code**

-An example of an error and how to trace the particular line in the code
+  - An example of an error and how to trace the particular line in the code

 #### Version (source) control in VS Code
+1. **Initiate a Git repo**
+  - Select a desired directory for the demo
+  - To initialize the repo click on the `Source control` tab and then `Initialize Repository`

+2. **Add/commit**
+  - Open a new text file and save it in the same directory
+  - On VS Code Click on the `Source control` tab, add and commit

+3. **Push a local repo to GitHub**
+  - Click on `publish Branch`
+  - Potentially authenticate your GitHub with VS Code
+  - Approve the creation of the repo on GitHub
+  - Check the result on GitHub

-1. **Initiating a Git repo vs Clone from a GitHub repo**
+4. **Clone from a GitHub repo**
+  - Close VS Code and delete the directory you made in step 1
+  - On GitHub, go to the repo you made in step 3 and copy the `HTTPS` of the repo
+  - on VS Code open another folder to clone the repo into
+  - Press `Ctrl + shift + p` -> type `Git:Clone` -> select `Clone from GitHub`-> paste `the HTTPS of the repo`

-2. **Git status**
+5. **Git Graph**

-3. Add/commit/push/pull

-4. Git Graph
+  - Use Git Graph to keep track of the project's histoy

 #### Jupyter in VS Code

 1. **`.ipynb` files**
  - Markdown formatting
  - Integrated text/code/output
  - Running chunk by chunk
  - Updating outputs independently
  - Generating html or pdf render

 2. **Running "cells" in interactive mode**

-In a standard `.py` file, you can create cells by adding `# %%` at the beginning of a line.
+ - In a standard `.py` file, you can create cells by adding `# %%` at the beginning of a line.
 e.g.
 ```python
 # %%